Hemanthr3/Hemanthr3/README.md

-- 🔭 I’m currently working on building platform for KodNest and cloning web applications in nextjs with tailwind.
+- 🔭 I’m currently working on building platform for KodNest and cloning web applications in Next.js with tailwindcss.

 - 🌱 I’m currently learning **javascript language**